-Robert F. Kushner MD, MS, DABOMProfessor, Departments of Medicine and Medical Education, Northwestern University Feinberg School of Medicine, Chicago, Illinois
+Robert F. Kushner MD, MS, DABOMProfessor of Medicine and Medical Education, Northwestern University Feinberg School of Medicine; Director, Center for Lifestyle Medicine, Chicago, Illinois

 Robert Kushner is Professor of Medicine and Medicine Education at Northwestern University Feinberg School of Medicine, and Director of the Center for Lifestyle Medicine in Chicago, IL, USA.
 After finishing a residency in Internal Medicine at Northwestern University, he went on to complete a post-graduate fellowship in Clinical Nutrition and earned a Master’s degree in Clinical Nutrition and Nutritional Biology from the University of Chicago.
 Dr. Kushner is past-President of The Obesity Society (TOS), the American Society for Parenteral and Enteral Nutrition (ASPEN), the American Board of Physician Nutrition Specialists (ABPNS), and a founder and past-Chair of the American Board of Obesity Medicine (ABOM).
 He was awarded the ‘2016 Clinician-of-the-Year Award’ by The Obesity Society, John X. Thomas Best Teachers of Feinberg Award at Northwestern University Feinberg School of Medicine in 2017, and the Friend Award by the Academy of Nutrition and Dietetics Weight Management Group in 2020.